Growing Bonsai Trees

-If you are considering growing a bonsai you must be made aware that it is a long term process and one that will take as many as 10 years to obtain the desired results.
-Much like taking in a new dog or cat, your bonsai tree will need a commitment of your time for many years to come.
+If you are considering growing a bonsai you must be aware that it is a long term process and one that will take as many as 10 years to obtain the desired results.
+Whether it’s an indoor bonsai or outdoor, much like taking in a new dog or cat, your bonsai tree will need a commitment of your time for many years to come.

 Having decided to make the commitment, now you will need to choose the type of plant you want to grow and if you want to grow it from seed or buy a healthy plant at a nursery.
 Most of all, you need to do research on the types of plants you are considering.
 Talk to local nurseries and other bonsai enthusiasts for suggestions.